Caring for Your Wool Clothing

 Wool clothing will shrink if you do not take care when washing it or when drying it after getting it wet.
 You can prevent shrinkage by following the care instructions below.

-- Wash & rinse wool garments in COLD water.
+- Machine or Hand WASH & rinse WOOL garments in COLD water.

 - ONLY dry the garment INSIDE your house; like in the bathroom.

 - Do not expose the wet or drying garment to the Sun or Direct Heat.
 Do not place the garment in the furnace room.

 Caring for Your Cotton Clothing